How to Get Your House Clean in 15 Minutes a Day

-The power of the 15 minute pick up is all in the timer.
-Just by setting a timer you know that you won’t be cleaning forever and there is something magical in that.
+The power of the 15 minutes pick up is all in the timer.
+Just by setting a timer, you know that you won’t be cleaning forever and there is something magical in that.
 Often when we just say we’re going to ‘clean the bathroom’ or ‘straighten up’, it can be daunting to even get started.
 Knowing that you just have to get going for 15 minutes will really change your mindset.

 What I also often find happens is, after the 15 minutes are up, I keep going until I finish a little more of that room.
 If my timer goes off and I just have to do a quick sweep of the kitchen, I’m more likely to just take the extra few minutes and clean it up.

 15 minutes also you to be really proud of all that you get done.
 You’ll be amazed at how much you’re actually going to get done and what can really get accomplished.

 Adding music or a podcast to the routine makes the time go so much faster!
 I love listening to a podcast while I fold laundry or cook dinner because it makes these things seem less like a chore and the time just zooms by.

 3. Start with what is most cluttered

 Often the most cluttered areas of our living spaces include our counters and tables so I often start there.

 For my typical 15 minute declutter (that one that I do every night before bed) I follow this order;